codespaces-contrib/codespaces-multi-dev-container-compose/README.md

 ## TODOs

 There are few to-dos for this sample:
-1. Reduce output in ps1 version, better error handling in both
-2. Cache VS Code Server between development containers to avoid having to download it multiple times.
+1. Cache VS Code Server between development containers to avoid having to download it multiple times.
-3. Look for ways to further reduce steps.
+2. Look for ways to further reduce steps.